 4. Real-time Monitoring

-Continuous monitoring and analysis helps identify attack patterns:
+Continuous monitoring and analysis help identify attack patterns:

 - Tracks authentication patterns